NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 ## Memory Callouts

 * The total number of and different types of objects (sensors, pumps, relays, etc.) that the controller can support at once depends on how much free Flash storage and RAM your MCU has available.
 Objects range in size from 150 to 350 bytes or more depending on settings.
 * For our target microcontroller range, on the low end we have ATMega2560 with 256kB of Flash and 8kB of RAM, while more recent devices like the RasPi Pico have 2MB of Flash and 264kB of RAM.
-The ATMega2560 may struggle with full system builds and may be limited to specific system setups (such as no debug assertions, only minimal UI, etc.), while other newer devices with more capacity build with everything enabled without issue.
+The ATMega2560 may struggle with full system builds and may be limited to specific system setups (such as no debug assertions, external crop library, only minimal UI, etc.), while other newer devices with more capacity build with everything enabled without issue.
 * For AVR, SAM/SAMD, and other architectures that do not have C++ STL (standard container) support, there are a series of *`_MAXSIZE` defines at the top of `HydroponicsDefines.h` that can be modified to adjust how much memory space is allocated for the various array structures the controller uses.
-  * If, for example, you had a large number of crops attached to a single feed reservoir, you can modify these defines to give more space for such object storage to avoid running into these storage limitations.
+  * If, for example, you had a large number of crops attached to a single feed reservoir, you can modify these defines to give more space for such object storage to avoid running into any storage limitations.
 * To save on the cost of code for constrained devices, focus on not enabling that which you won't need, which has the benefit of being able to utilize code stripping to remove sections of code that don't get used (e.g. WiFi not being included in the build if you don't actually use any WiFi).
   * There are also header defines that can strip out certain libraries and functionality, such as ones that disable the UI, multi-tasking subsystems, etc.
+* See the Crop Writer Example to see how to externalize the Crops Library onto an SD Card or EEPROM.

 ## Example Usage